Anna Q. Nilsson: Silent films

 In the 1920s, she freelanced successfully for Paramount, First National and many other studios and reached a peak of popularity just before the advent of talkies.
 In 1923, she was severely burned while filming a scene in which she drove a locomotive through a forest fire for Hearts Aflame; she required a week to recuperate, but that did not impede her career.
-That year, she made nine movies, including portraying "Cherry Malotte" in the second movie based upon Rex Beach's The Spoilers, a role that would be played in later versions by Betty Compson (1930), Marlene Dietrich (1942), and Anne Baxter (1955).
+That year, she made nine movies, including portraying "Cherry Malotte" in the second movie based on Rex Beach's The Spoilers, a role that would be played in later versions by Betty Compson (1930), Marlene Dietrich (1942), and Anne Baxter (1955).
 In 1926, she was named Hollywood's most popular woman.
 She welcomed royalty when the Swedish Crown Prince Gustav Adolf (later King Gustaf VI Adolf) and his wife Louise Mountbatten visited Hollywood.
 In 1928, she set a record for fan mail, some 30,000 letters per month, and in that year Joseph P. Kennedy brought her to his newly formed film company RKO Radio Pictures.
 The following year, as she was horse riding, she fell off the horse, was thrown against a stone wall and broke her hip.
 After a year of hard training, she was on her feet again.
 In 1928, Anna Nilsson made her last film of the silent era, Blockade.